nexusformat/features/README.md

 ## Usage

-Provided all dependencies are met (see below):
+Provided all dependencies are met (see below) running this:

     $ python src/nxfeature.py filewithfeature.nxs